g-harel/superpermutations/README.md

 # superpermutations

 A superpermutation of the string `n` is another string that contains all the permutations of the characters in `n`.
 For example, `1221` is a superpermutation of `12`.
-However, `121` is a shorter superpermutation of `12` because it overlapps characters.
+However, `121` is a shorter superpermutation of `12` because it overlaps characters.

 This repository contains code to produce superpermutations that are close to minimal (proving a superpermutation is minimal for any `n` is still not a solved problem).